Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/vvv-config.yml.md

 `vvv-config.yml` is the default config file that VVV uses to set itself up.
 Copy this file to `vvv-custom.yml` to make changes and add your own site.

+This file use different provisionesr, updated differently from VVV, so it always better to check the documentation of them like for the default ones: [custom-site-template](https://github.com/Varying-Vagrant-Vagrants/custom-site-template/blob/master/README.md) and [custom-site-template-develop](https://github.com/Varying-Vagrant-Vagrants/custom-site-template-develop/blob/master/README.md).

 Here's the full default config file, with every key and option that VVV supports:

 ```yaml